All articles

 Nara Baby is a deliberately calm, minimal baby tracker.
 It's pleasant to look at and avoids the busy, ad-heavy feel of some older trackers.
 If you want something quiet and uncluttered, it's a fair choice.

-The trade-off, from the screens we've looked at, is that some logging flows still feel like entering data into a form.
+The trade-off, from the screens we've looked at, is twofold.
+The activity cards are large, so only three or four fit on screen at once — you scroll more to see your day or reach the activity you want.
+And some flows still feel like entering data into a form: logging an amount, for example, brings up a number keypad.
 Calm visuals don't always mean low effort to log.

 What BabyLog is best for